 Brushing and flossing are incredibly important during orthodontic treatment.
-Braces and even aligner treatment provide more areas for bacteria to hide, so it is especially important to clean any food debris or plaque from your teeth after each meal during orthodontic treatment.
+Braces and even Clear Aligner treatment provide more areas for bacteria to hide, so it is especially important to clean any food debris or plaque from your teeth after each meal during orthodontic treatment.

 What happens if you don’t brush?